Background

 2. Assessment

-An in person or online assessment, conducted by an EdHealth diabetes educator, delivers customized solutions for better diabetes care for people with a disability.
+An in person or online assessment, conducted by an EdHealth diabetes educator, delivers customised solutions for diabetes management support for people with a disability.

 Click! to find out more.